allegroai/clearml-docs/docs/webapp/applications/apps_gcp_autoscaler.md

 * Importing an app configuration file.
 You can export the configuration of a previously launched instance as a JSON file when viewing its configuration.

-The prefilled configuration form can be edited before launching the new app instance.
+The prefilled instance launch form can be edited before starting the new app instance.

-To  configure a new app instance, click `Launch New` <img src="/docs/latest/icons/ico-add.svg" alt="Add new" className="icon size-md space-sm" /> to open the app's configuration form.
+To  configure a new app instance, click `Launch New` <img src="/docs/latest/icons/ico-add.svg" alt="Add new" className="icon size-md space-sm" /> to open the app's instance launch form.

 ### Configuration Options
 * **Import Configuration** - Import an app instance configuration file.
-This will fill the configuration form with the values from the file, which can be modified before launching the app instance
+This will fill the instance launch form with the values from the file, which can be modified before launching the app instance
 * **GCP Configuration**
     * GCP Project ID - Project used for spinning up VM instances